-Diamonds are not rare, they are just expensive.
-Believe it or not but the sole reason why diamonds are considered special, rare, and expensive is because of the great diamond marketing campaign (A Diamond is Forever) by De Beers.
+Are diamonds rare or are they expensive for no reason?
+Believe it or not but the only reason why diamonds are considered special, rare, and expensive is because of the great diamond marketing campaign (A Diamond is Forever) by De Beers.

-Diamonds are one of the hardest naturally occurring substance found on Earth and serve two main functions today: jewelry and industrial uses.
-Approximately 50 percent of the volume of diamonds extracted becomes gemstones for jewelry, yet they account for more than 95 percent of the total value.
+Diamonds are one of the hardest naturally occurring substance found on Earth and serve two main functions today: jewellery and industrial uses.
+Approximately 50 percent of the volume of diamonds extracted becomes gemstones for jewellery, yet they account for more than 95 percent of the total value.
 The credit for the same goes to De Beers for marketing diamond as the only gem perfect for an engagement ring.
-Today, polished diamonds account for about 40 percent of all jewelry manufacturing; engagement rings being the largest category of diamond jewelry.
+Today, polished diamonds account for about 40 percent of all jewellery manufacturing; engagement rings being the largest category of diamond jewellery.

 The Diamond Marketing Mystery

 You must be having many questions in your mind, like –

 Who/what is De Beers?